Building Energy Analysis & Policy

 Geoff Christou and Krupa Patel are both Certified Passive House Designers (via the Passive House Institute) and Sheena Sharp and Kunaal Mohan, have been trained in Passive House Design.
 The Sammon House is a certified Passive House EnerPHit building.

-CAGBC (Canadian Green Building Council) guides the Architecture, Engineering & Construction industry’s shift to green buildings and provides tools to construct and manage these buildings.
-One of their major contributions is the development of the Zero Carbon Building (ZCB) standards, a made-in-Canada framework that measures and minimizes building emissions to support national decarbonization efforts.
-These standards apply to various building types, offering pathways for both design and operational performance to achieve zero-carbon status, while certification under ZCB can increase access to funding and financing opportunities, enhancing the value of sustainable projects.
+CAGBC (Canadian Green Building Council) guides the Architecture, Engineering & Construction industry’s shift to green buildings in Canada.
+One of their major contributions is the development of the Zero Carbon Building (ZCB) standards, a made-in-Canada framework that measures and minimizes building emissions to support national (and global!) decarbonization efforts.
+These standards apply to various building types, offering pathways for both design and operational performance to achieve zero-carbon status.
+Certification under ZCB can increase access to funding and financing opportunities, enhancing the value of sustainable projects for municipal and institutional projects in Canada.

 Coolearth has received Zero Carbon Building Design certification on the Mount Dennis Child Care, and has multiple other project seeking ZCB certification.

 LEED (Leadership in Energy and Environmental Design) is a comprehensive framework developed to reduce the environmental impact of buildings.
-Established by the United States Green Building Council in 1995 and adopted by the Canadian Green Building Council in 2004, LEED offers a system for designing, constructing, operating, and certifying green buildings.
-By following its set of strategies, buildings can achieve certification that signifies their adherence to sustainable practices, ensuring minimized negative effects on the environment.
+Established by the United States Green Building Council in 1995 and adopted by the Canadian Green Building Council (CAGBC) in 2004, LEED offers a system for designing, constructing, operating, and certifying green buildings.
+By following its set of strategies, buildings can achieve certification that signifies their adherence to sustainable practices.

 Featured Sustainable Projects